jeremiecoullon/myblog/_posts/2021-02-10-functional_ensemble_sampler.md

 ### High-dimensional distributions

-Here are many ways in which high dimensional distributions might be different from a spherical Gaussian which we can use to help with sampling.
+There are many ways in which high dimensional distributions might be different from a spherical Gaussian which we can use to help with sampling.
 One way is that there might exist a low dimensional subspace that represents most of the "interesting bits" of the posterior.
 The rest of the space (the complementary subspace) is then relatively unaffected by the likelihood and therefore acts like the prior.
 This is similar to the idea behind PCA where the data mainly lives on a low dimensional subspace.

 In our [inverse problem](#a-motivational-problem) involving functional parameters, the prior gives a natural way to find this low dimensional subspace.
 This is because the Gaussian process prior imposes a lot of structure on the parameter which allows the infinite dimensional problem to be well posed.